8 releases (5 breaking)

 Editing profiles

-⚠️ take a backup of your config before editing - there may be breakages.
+⚠️ Take a backup of your config before editing - there may be breakages.

 There are two input modes: edit and normal.
 Normal mode is the default.

 When you enter edit mode you will see a popup populated with the current settings.

-You can edit this popup and submit the changes first to cctv which will update the internal state without making a submission to the daemon.
+There are no guard rails beyond these.
 You will be notified of any errors.
 Lack of a notification indicates success.

-⚠️ note that the official GUI will not update automatically.
+⚠️ Note that the official GUI will not update automatically.
 You will need to refresh the page to see the changes there.
 The reverse is also true.

 Additional keybindings when in normal mode: